GamaSJ/JeuduPendu/README.md

 C) Download the code & Run the Game!
    NOTE: By default, the user/player have 6 attemps.
-   If desired, you can chance such value inside the function "Gameplay"
+   If desired, you can change such value inside the function "gameplay", look for variable "attemps_left"

 D) Have fun while playing!